scarabdesign/EmailClientProof/README.md

 ```bash
 http://localhost:5268
 ```
-I've tried to make the application as intuitive as possible, but below would be a basic work-flow.
+I've tried to make the application as intuitive as possible, but below would be the basic work-flow.
 1. Click to create a new Campaign.
-    - This will open the Campaign editor.
+    - This will open the Campaign editor modal.
 2. Fill in all the required fields and click the "Save Campaign" button.
 	- This will save the Campaign and allow you to put in recipients.
 3. Type in one or more recipient email addresses separated by comma or space.
 Click the "Add" button.